html_entity_decode() is the opposite of htmlentities() in that it converts all HTML entities in the string to their applicable characters.

 (PHP 4 >= 4.3.0, PHP 5, PHP 7)

-html_entity_decode — Convert all HTML entities to their applicable characters
+html_entity_decode — Convert HTML entities to their corresponding characters

 $flags= ENT_COMPAT | ENT_HTML401 [, string